-Minister for Primary Industries, Katrina Hodgkinson, has announced the Government will adopt the majority of recommendations made by the Natural Resources Commission following its detailed review of weed management in NSW.
+The NSW Government has announced it will adopt the majority of recommendations made by the Natural Resources Commission (NRC) following its detailed review of weed management.

 IN THIS SECTION